alttch/eva3/doc/items.rst

 contain multiple items at once.

-:doc:`/lm/lm` has one native item type :ref:`lvar<lvar>` (logic variable) plus loads remote units and sensors from connected UCs.:doc:`/sfa/sfa` has no native item types and loads everything from the connected remote controllers.
+:doc:`/lm/lm` has one native item type :ref:`lvar<lvar>` (logic variable) plus loads remote units and sensors from connected UCs. :doc:`/sfa/sfa` has no native item types and loads everything from the connected remote controllers.

 The configurations of items are stored in runtime folder, from where the